 Chairman’s Annual General Meeting and Interim Management Statement

-At the Annual General Meeting of Tate & Lyle PLC, to be held in London today, Sir David Lees, Chairman, will make the following statement1:
+At the Annual General Meeting of Tate & Lyle PLC, to be held in London today, Sir Peter Gershon, Chairman, will make the following statement:

 INTERIM MANAGEMENT STATEMENT

 The Group has made a sound start to the financial year.

 In our Speciality Food Ingredients division, demand patterns for speciality sweeteners and starches have remained steady.
 We have also continued to experience solid growth in sucralose sales volumes, and are now seeing the full benefits from the single plant sucralose manufacturing base.

 Within Bulk Ingredients, corn sweetener volumes were somewhat above the prior year period, reflecting firm demand for HFCS in Mexico and the benefit of increased European capacity following completion of the expansion in Slovakia.
 Industrial starch performance in both the Americas and Europe was marginally lower, with weaker margins partially offset by higher volumes.
 Ethanol margins improved slightly, although markets have remained depressed.

 SUGARS - DISCONTINUED OPERATIONS

 On 1 July 2010, we announced an agreement for the sale of our EU Sugar Refining operations for cash consideration of £211 million and expect completion by the beginning of September 2010.
 The book loss on disposal, before costs, is anticipated to be approximately £55 million, subject to exchange rate movements and the timing of completion.

 The Sugars division, including the other remaining businesses, principally Molasses and Vietnamese Sugar, which we have announced processes to sell, will be classified as discontinued in the Half Year Results to 30 September 2010.
 Operating profits from the Sugars division in the first quarter were in line with expectations.